smvv/spec/document/conventions/binary.rst

 Some syntactic phrases have multiple possible encodings.
 For example, numbers may be encoded as if they had optional leading zeros.
-Consequently, the encoding function is in fact defined to yield a (non-empty) *set* of possible byte sequences for each input phrase.
+Consequently, encoding functions are in fact defined to yield a (non-empty) *set* of possible byte sequences for each phrase.
 Implementations of encoders producing WebAssembly binaries can pick any encoding contained in these sets.

 .. [#compression]